Info for Speakers

 Our Stories

 Our goal is to show participants many varied paths that mathematicians take from undergrad (or earlier) to their current career stages.
-Student attendees to these talks often gain both inspiration and concrete ideas for what kinds of programs and opportunities they would like to seek out to help them along the way.
+Student attendees often gain both inspiration and concrete ideas for what kinds of programs and opportunities they would like to seek out to help them along the way.
 For many attendees, this is also an opportunity to see for the first time a mathematician who shares certain identities with them, which often instills a sense of belonging.

 Opportunities Panel